hackingmaterials/rocketsled/README.md

 If you have a complex task to execute, and you would like to use statistical machine learning techniques to reduce the number of expensive calculations needed to run your task, TurboWorks is for you.
 ####What can it do?
-TurboWorks functions as a black box optimizer and task manager; it requires no knowledge of a function in order to optimize it, and TurboWorks retains the workflow management abilties of FireWorks (provenance, dynamic workflows, duplicate detection and correction, error handling).
+TurboWorks functions as a *black box optimizer and task manager*; it requires no knowledge of a function in order to optimize it, and TurboWorks *retains the workflow management abilties* of FireWorks (provenance, dynamic workflows, duplicate detection and correction, error handling).
 TurboWorks is implemented as a modular atomic task in a FireWorks workflow, a series of complex tasks; it can run multiple optimizations for a single task, or it can execute only once in an entire workflow.
 ####What kind of machine learning does it use?
-TurboWorks includes a general purpose gaussian process algorithm (Skopt) which can handle categorical, continuous, discrete integer, and mixed data type optimization tasks.
+TurboWorks includes a general purpose *Gaussian process* algorithm (Skopt) which can handle categorical, continuous, discrete integer, and mixed data type optimization tasks.
-TurboWorks also includes a specialized integer-specific gaussian process library (COMBO) meant to reduce the computational time needed for optimizations on large data sets.
+TurboWorks also includes a specialized integer-specific Gaussian process library (COMBO) meant to reduce the computational time needed for optimizations on large data sets.
-In addition to these two default optimization algorithms, the API includes the ability to add user made optimization algorithms (see 'Adding your own Algorithms' for more).
+In addition to these two default optimization algorithms, *the API includes the ability to add user made optimization algorithms* (see 'Adding your own Algorithms' for more).

 ####Where can I learn more?
 To learn more about FireWorks, see the [official documentation] (https://pythonhosted.org/FireWorks/)
 To learn more about the general default optimization algorithm, Skopt, see the [official GitHub Repo] (https://github.com/scikit-optimize/scikit-optimize)
-To learn more about the specialized integer optimization algorithm,
+To learn more about the specialized integer optimization algorithm, see the [official GitHub Repo] (https://github.com/tsudalab/combo)

 ## Software Requirements:
 - Python 2 or 3